WebBank DigniFi Credit Card

 6. any future changes we make to any of the above.

-Please read all of these carefully and keep them for future reference.
+Please read all of these documents carefully and keep them for future reference.

-We need information about you to approve and manage your Account.
+We need information about you to evaluate your application and manage your Account.
 This includes the information requested on your application.
 You agree to tell us when this information changes and respond to our requests for information or additional documents to verify any information.
 We may restrict or close your Account if we cannot verify your information, or if you do not provide it as requested.

-When you applied for an Account, you gave us, DigniFi and our/their affiliates information about yourself that we could share with each other.
-DigniFi and its affiliates will use the information in connection with the credit program and for things like creating and updating its records and offering you special benefits.
-More information about how we use and share information is set forth in the Privacy Notices for your Account which you receive with your application package.
+When you applied for an Account, you gave us, and our services providers, or agents information about yourself that we could share with each other.
+We and our affiliates, services providers, or agents will use the information in connection with the credit program and for things like creating and updating its records and offering you special benefits.
+More information about how we use and share information is set forth in the privacy notices for your Account which you receive with your application package.

 When you open your Account, we will tell you your credit limit.
-This will also appear on your Statement.
-We may also refer to your credit limit as your credit line.
+Your credit limit will also appear on your Statement.

-You are responsible for keeping track of your balance and your available credit.
+You are responsible for keeping track of your Account balance and your available credit.
 You must manage your Account to remain below your credit limit.
 We may honor transactions above your credit limit, but if we do these transactions will not increase your credit limit.
-You are responsible for paying for any transaction you make above your credit limit.

 We may also increase, decrease, restrict or cancel your credit limit at any time in accordance with applicable law.
 This will not affect your obligation to pay us.